-- 3.1.3 Subdivision and development proposals should provide for Complete Streets serving multiple functions that safely and conveniently accommodate all users and desired functions, though this does not mean that all modes or functions will be equally prioritized on any given street segment. - (a) Complete Streets should accommodate travel, social interaction, and commerce to provide for more vibrant neighborhoods and more livable communities.
+- 3.1.3 Multi-lot subdivision and development proposals adjacent to hamlets and existing residential subdivisions should provide for Complete Streets serving multiple functions that safely and conveniently accommodate all users and desired functions, though this does not mean that all modes or functions will be equally prioritized on any given street segment. - (a) Complete Streets should accommodate travel, social interaction, and commerce to provide for more vibrant neighborhoods and more livable communities.